ELife: Reviewing process

 Randy Schekman (the first editor-in-chief) criticized Nature, Science and Cell as "luxury journals" in 2013, comparing their low acceptance levels and high impact factors with high-end "fashion designers" who deliberately inflated demand for their brand due to scarcity.
 During the peer review process, eLife encourages the reviewers to discuss a manuscript and agree on a common recommendation.
-However, the acceptance rate of eLife was 15.4% in 2015, which is similar to the acceptance rates of Nature and Science - both below 10%.
+At the time, the acceptance rate of eLife was 15.4% (2015).

 In June 2018, eLife announced that it would try an innovative peer review model (for some 300 submissions) where the editorial decision to send a manuscript out for review is tantamount to offering publication to that manuscript, thereby putting the authors in control of publication after editorial screening has been passed.

 In December 2020, eLife announced a new "publish, then review" model of publishing; from July 2021 the journal will only review manuscripts already available as preprints.

 On October 20, 2022, eLife announced, "From next year, eLife is eliminating accept/reject decisions after peer review, instead focusing on public reviews and assessments of preprints."
-All papers invited for the peer-review will be published on the eLife website as Reviewed Preprints, accompanied by an eLife assessment and public reviews.
-However, some editors (including Schekman) have complained that the transition to the new model was too fast, and asked for compromise, threatening to resign if their concerns were not met.
+All papers invited for peer-review will be published on the eLife website as Reviewed Preprints, accompanied by an eLife assessment and public reviews.